cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 1. Validates Begin_Tag.
 2. Validates length of rest of AcraBlock.
-3. Extracts KEK backend identifier and validates, checks that this identifier is registered in Acra-Server.
+3. Extracts KEK backend identifier and validates, checks that this identifier is registered in AcraServer.
-4. Extracts data encryption backend identifier and validates, checks that this identifier is registered in Acra-Server.
+4. Extracts data encryption backend identifier and validates, checks that this identifier is registered in AcraServer.
 5. Extracts length of DEK.
 6. Extracts DEK.
 7. Iterates over KEKs (passed from KeyStore) for decryption and search correct for DEK decryption.